Best things to do on Big Island Hawaii for your first visit

 When Is The Best Time To Visit Hawaii?

 In our opinion, every day of the year is good to visit Hawaii due to its year-round tropical climate.
 The average high temperature never drops below 25 degrees Celsius (77 degrees F).
 Even on rainy days, the rain usually pours for an hour or two and then the sun comes out again.
 However, there are rainy seasons and sunny seasons on the Big Island.
 To avoid rain, try to go in April, May, September, or October.
 These four months are generally the driest and you can enjoy the sun all day!
 If you don't want rain at all, then avoid the "wet months" of November-March.
 If you are looking for the best time to surf in Hawaii, then the December and January are your best bet as the waves get biggest in the winter.
 However, Hawaii surfing can be enjoyed all-year-round and is a great holiday destination no matter when you can make it.
 Just go!
-More information on the best time to visit is available here.
+Here is more information on the best time to visit.

 Conclusion: The Best Island To Visit In Hawaii for first-time visitors?